The Ultimate Guide to Traveling to Rio de Janeiro Alone (2023)

 Where to Stay in Rio de Janeiro

-For first-time traveling to Rio alone over 50, I recommend staying at Copacabana Beach, hands down.
+For first-time traveling to Rio alone, I recommend staying at Copacabana Beach, hands down.
 It’s not that it’s just a nice, central area of Rio to stay and easily accessible to many attractions, but the beach and it’s mountainous surrounding is simply spectacular.

 Let’s face it, how many hotel rooms can boast these views?